Order before 13:00

 Not all boats have the same electrical on-board system.
 The equipment and wiring used on board a sailboat is different from that on a motorboat.
 This is because of the different way the respective type of boat is used.
 It's easy to understand when we look at the differences between cruising in a sail boat and riding a motor boat.

-Sailing yachts start with fully charged batteries.
+Caution when handling the on-board battery.
+This should be recharged after each mooring manoeuvre.
+Sailing yachts should start with fully charged batteries.
 In most cases the engine (the alternator) is only running for a short time during mooring manoeuvres.
 As soon as the boat is under sail and the engine off, batteries start to be drained by devices such as plotters, radios, etc. When the boat returns to the harbour and despite a short mooring manoeuvre with the engine running, the battery will be empty.
 Here the shore power charger must be powerful enough to fully recharge the batteries overnight.
 No one wants to start the next trip the morning after with batteries that are not fully charged!

 There are also differences in equipment and cabling on motorboats.
 For example, the way the alternator charging current is distributed on a yacht with an inboard engine is different from that on a sports boat with a powerful outboard motor.